jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-09-16.md

 - Reference:
   - [Indicators on GitHub](https://github.com/DrupalAssociationSA/InternalDocumentation/tree/master/Indicators)
-- We now have data for May, June and July.
+- We now have data for May, June, July and August.
-- Data in YAML, scripts included to convert data to JSON and CSV (apart and combined) and derived formats are also available in the repo.

 Tasks: